Darkatek7/AmazonBot/README.md

 * Run "requirements.ps1" from the Installer folder in Powershell
 * Run the installer (setup.exe) from install folder.
 (Your Anti-Virus might give you a warning as the installer isn't signed)

-## After installing Chrome Driver, Google Chrome and .Net Framework please open your Google Chrome Webbrowser and open https://www.amazon.de.
+## After installing Chrome Driver, Google Chrome and .Net Framework please open your Google Chrome Webbrowser and open the amazon website
 * Now **_log into the website_** and make sure you click the stay signed in options.
 * Change your Amazon language to german or english or else it might not work!